 Another fantastic resource for teaching English online are our online English vocabulary exercises.
 Our Vocabulary Exercises are a collection of different interactive activities that you can use while teaching online and sharing your screen, or the student can complete these exercises on their own.
 Here is an example:

-Other Game Ideas For Teaching English Online
+No-Prep Games For Teaching English Online

 ‘Find Something’ is a very simple but effective game that you can use while teaching English online to kids.
 Simply tell your student to find something which you are focusing on in your lesson.
 For example, if you are teaching colors, you might tell your student to find something red.
 Give the student ten seconds to find something in his/her house that is red.
 Then ask them ‘What is it?’ and they can answer ‘It’s a red (pencil.)’